sara-nl/griddocs/source/Pages/Advanced/storage_clients/globusonline.rst

 *globusonline* client
 *********************

-This page includes the basic commands to use ``fts``.
+This page includes the basic commands to use ``globusonline``.
 For an overview of storage clients, see :ref:`storage-clients`.

 .. contents::
     :depth: 4